mamunrushdi/Shortest-Route-Finding-in-Map/README.md

 1. Dijkstra Search
 1. A* Search

-## The skeleton to use Unfolding in Eclipse as well as some starter code had been provided by UC San Diego.
+## The skeleton code as well as some starter code had been provided by UC San Diego.